shun-liang/yt2doc/README.md

 yt2doc --video <video-url> -o some_dir/transcription.md
 ```

-To transcribe all videos in a Youtube playlist:
+To transcribe all videos from a YouTube playlist:

 ```
 yt2doc --playlist <playlist-url> -o some_dir